-Effective flow can help to minimise deconditioning and other risks associated with being in hospital longer than is necessary while ensuring they are discharged with the right arrangements to aid their re-couperation.
+Effective flow can help to minimise deconditioning and other risks associated with being in hospital longer than is necessary while ensuring patients are discharged with the best plan to aid their recuperation.
 Prior to discharge, flow plays an important role in ensuring patients receive the most appropriate care in the hospital.

 Patients who are not allocated the right bed can have longer lengths of stay and other complications and create challenges for care teams.
-For example, a stroke patient who has been admitted to hospital is likely to have a much better prognosis if they are treated on a stroke ward – and effective flow management can help to ensure that happen and identifies when outliers occur.
+For example, a stroke patient who has been admitted to hospital is likely to have a much better prognosis if they are treated on a stroke ward – and effective flow management can help to ensure that happens and identify when outliers occur.